rchastain/velena/README.md

 ## Language

 You can change the language of the interface by starting the application with a parameter like, for example, `-l de-de` or `--lang=de-de` (for a german-speaking interface).
-Language currently available are french and german.
+Language currently available are english, french and german.

 ## Credits

 The translation is done by means of [Lightweight Translation Manager](https://www.lazarusforum.de/viewtopic.php?t=11928) by Patrick Lampke.

-The wood texture comes from the [5 wood textures](https://opengameart.org/content/5-wood-textures) package.
+The wood texture comes from this page: [Five wood textures](https://opengameart.org/content/5-wood-textures).